Thursday, February 26, 2009

 Saadya

 P.S.
-Ray Schamp just pointed me to the beautiful and comprehensive images in Nojima Taketahi 's M.A. thesis on collapsible forms.
+Ray Schamp just pointed me to the beautiful and comprehensive images in Nojima Taketoshi 's M.A. thesis on collapsible forms.
 This shape does not appear, but others using a very similar principle (from a flat disk instead of a rectangle) do.